Your First Visit

 What should I wear?

 There is no dress code at our church.
 Depending on the season you will find sweaters and blue jeans, shorts and T-shirts, shirts and ties, pants and blazers, skirts and blouses, or “Sunday Best” attire with even a hat or two.
 Whatever you wear, you will find enough people dressed as you are to feel comfortable.
 The sanctuary may be a bit cool so dress accordingly.
 Children particularly should wear comfortable clothes.
 They may play on the floor, work with art supplies, or go outside.
 Our congregation is more casual in dress than traditional Christian churches.
+Due to Covid, we currently meet outside for a shortened service and our children’s programming is also outside.
+Dressing for the weather and for outside play is a must if you attend in person.
+Alternatively, you can attend our online service from the comfort of your home dressed as you are.

 Where do I park?